Blueguardian/robp2-b223/README.md

 ### Simulation scripts
 **The script called 'main':**
-The main script of the simulation opens a GUI where you can select what colour top- and bottom cover you would likeAddFileAddFileAddFileAddFileAddFileAddFileAddFile to have produced along with options for curvature of the cover.
+The main script of the simulation opens a GUI where you can select what colour top- and bottom cover you would like to have produced along with options for curvature of the cover.
 The GUI also includes options for engraving, one asking the user if theu would like the phone engraved and an option for uploading your own .scg image for engraving.